 First-Year Student Information

-The Purdue First-Year Undergraduate Research Program provides new Boilermakers an academic-year experience to prepare and conduct research with expert Purdue researchers.
+The Purdue First Year Investigators Program provides new Boilermakers an academic-year experience to prepare and conduct research with expert Purdue researchers.

 Through this new program, student participants will: